bcplace/CSE125/README.md

 The goal of this project is to design and implement an FPGA based game similar to that of the sound/memory game SIMON.
 The details of this project will be added at a later date.

-PHILLIP, please only checkout and commit changes to the main branch.
+PHILLIP, please only checkout and commit changes to a branch that you make.
 Piano branch is for me to make experimental changes to the sound synthesizer that I have already created.